shivanand-patil/saltstack/README.md

 ## On the Salt Master

-Run these commands on the system that you want to use as the central management point:
+Run these commands on the system that you want to use as the central management point (Salt-Master):

 ```bash
 curl -L https://bootstrap.saltstack.com -o install_salt.sh